 Let’s dive right into it!

-What is a Rebreather?
+What is a Rebreather for Scuba Diving?

 Depending on the type of rebreather you have you can spend great lengths of time at depth.
-Completely closed-circuit rebreathers allow you to dive at greater depths for greater lengths of time because your air is not pressure dependent.
-If you are using an oxygen rebreather that carries only a cylinder pure oxygen, you may be limited to no decompression stop depths.
+Completely closed-circuit rebreathers allow you to dive at greater depths for greater lengths of time because your gas is not pressure dependent.
+If you are using an oxygen rebreather that carries only a cylinder of pure oxygen, you may be limited to no decompression stop depths.

 - Failures Can Go Unnoticed

 Rebreathers are typically used by divers who want to have greater dive times or spend more time at depth.
 They have been very popular with technical and professional divers for a long time.